zaari/nmea-parser/README.md

 nmea-parser = "0.5.0"
 ```

-The following sample program uses the crate to parse the given NMEA sentences and to print some
+The following example code fragment uses the crate to parse the given NMEA sentences and to print
-parsed fields.
-The program relies on `unwrap()` function to simplify the example.
+some parsed fields.
+It relies on `unwrap()` function to simplify the example.
 In real-life
 applications proper handling of `None` cases is needed.

 ```rust